Southend-on-Sea: Former venues

-Cinema
+Cinema and film

 Southend has one cinema – the Odeon Multiplex at Victoria Circus which has eight screens.
 The borough of Southend had at one time a total of 18 cinema theatres, with the most famous being the Odeon (formerly the Astoria Theatre), which as well as showing films hosted live entertainers including the Beatles and Laurel and Hardy.
 This building no longer stands having been replaced by the Southend Campus of the University of Essex.

-There are plans to build a new 10 screen cinema and entertainment facility on the site of the Seaway Car Park.
+On film

-Southend has appeared in films over the years, with the New York New York arcade on Marine Parade being used in the British gangsta flick Essex Boys, the premiere of which took place at the Southend Odeon.
+Southend has appeared in films over the years, with the New York New York arcade on Marine Parade being used in the British gangster flick Essex Boys, the premiere of which took place at the Southend Odeon.
 Southend Airport was used for the filming of the James Bond film Goldfinger.
-Part of the 1989 black comedy film Killing Dad was set and filmed in Southend.

-Southend and the surrounding areas were heavily used and featured in the Viral Marketing for the Universal Pictures 2022 American science fiction action film sequel Jurassic World Dominion, with a number of the featured videos on the DinoTracker website filmed in the Southend area doubling for locations around the world.
-This is due to the fact that local resident and Jurassic World Franchise marketer Samuel Phillips utilised the area for both videos and imagery.
+Part of the 1989 black comedy film Killing Dad was set and filmed in Southend, while Stephen Poliakoff used several locations in the city to film his 1981 film Bloody Kids.
+Southend and the surrounding areas were heavily used and featured in the Viral Marketing for the Universal Pictures 2022 American science fiction action film sequel Jurassic World Dominion.

 Music

-Southend has three major venues; Chinnerys, the Riga Club (formerly at the Cricketers Pub London Road) at The Dickens, and the Cliffs Pavilion.
-The Railway Hotel is a live music pub, which features a variety of acts, and curates the Southend Pier Festival.
+Venues

-Concerts are also shown at the Plaza, a Christian community centre and concert hall based on Southchurch Road, which was formerly a cinema.
+Southend's primary music venues are Chinnerys, formerly Ivy House, and the Cliffs Pavilion.
+Chinnerys is a 400-person capacity club which has hosted the likes of the Arctic Monkeys, The Charlatans and The Libertines.
+The Plaza, a Christian community centre and concert hall based on Southchurch Road that had previously been a cinema, regularly hosts concert performances.

+Former venues

+The city has previously had some well-known venues: